iffse/pay-respects/config.md

 # - Internal: Commands are evaluated inside `pay-respects`
 # - Shell: Current working shell is responsible for execution
 eval_method = "Internal"

-[package_manager]
-# Preferred package manager
-package_manager = "pacman"

-# Preferred installation method, can be limited by the package manager
-# Available options are:
-# - System
-# - Shell (nix and guix only)
-install_method = "System"

 # Algorithm used for fuzzy searching
 # Options: